Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity

 The time-varying map $f$ has a reasonable size, which is in line with the spirit of the averaging method.
 Also, note that one can consider a slow timescale $\tilde t$ measured in 1000 years, so that the relation between the fast timescale $t$ in years and the slow one is $\tilde t = 10^{-3} \,t$, which is approximately $\tilde t = \varepsilon_0\, t$ and the model is expected to yield information valid for around 300 years.

 It should be noted, however, that the results of averaging are typically written either for bounded and globally Lipschitz functions, or restricted to a bounded ball centered at the origin for the spatial variable.
 It is clear that, under the assumption of local Lipschitz continuity in $T$, one can pass from the latter case to the former by using a suitable smooth cut-off function, also called a mollifier, i.e.,~a $C^\infty$ function $\chi:\R\to[0,1]$ such that $\chi(T)=1$ for $T\in[100,400]$ and $\chi(T)=0$ for $T\le 0$ and $T\ge 500$.
+The interval $[100,400]$ is chosen to guarantee that for physically meaningful temperatures the mollified model coincides with the original one.
 The problem $T'=\varepsilon_0 f(t,T)\,\chi(T)$ is globally Lipschitz continuous in $T$, bounded and maintains the same solutions of the original energy balance model in the region of the phase space that is physically meaningful.
 For the sake of simplicity, we omit this technical adjustment in the next sections.